Sting from a Hornet Severe Allergy

 - Allergy shots

-Continue to Stung by a Hornet Home Care
+Continue to Sting from a Hornet Home Care

 - Golden DB, Kagey-Sobotka A, Norman PS, Hamilton RG, Lichtenstein LM.
 Outcomes of allergy to insect stings in children, with and without venom immunotherapy.
 N Engl J Med.
 2004 Aug 12;351(7):668-74.

 - Graft DF.
 Managing insect sting allergy.
 The ins and outs of venom immunotherapy.
 Postgrad Med.
 2005 Jul;118(1):38-42.